hpharsh17/TTS_free/README.md

 A simple web interface that converts user provided text to speech using `pyttsx3`.
 The web page now uses [Bootstrap](https://getbootstrap.com/) for a cleaner UI.

-The interface now lets you choose the language (English, Spanish, French or German) and the gender of the voice (male or female).
+The interface now lets you choose the language (English, Spanish, French, German, Gujarati, Hindi, Arabic, Chinese, Japanese, Korean, Russian, Italian, Portuguese or Dutch) and the gender of the voice (male or female).

 ## Setup